 Mashed potatoes are a beloved Thanksgiving tradition, but let’s be honest: the science of the food situation means that mashed potatoes made with no dairy are a tough sell with traditionalists.
 Sour cream, butter and cream aren’t the easiest things to replace convincingly.
 That’s doesn’t mean vegans need to despair of enjoy amazing potatoes!
 When you roast potatoes at high temperatures, plant-based oils are what you want to use, vegan or not.
 Make this recipe full vegan by swapping out the butter at service for a little drizzle of your favorite herb-infused olive oil.

-Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts and doesn’t overpower at all.
-If you want to make this dish vegan, just trade the butter intended for serving with a little olive oil.
+Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts, creating a rich accompaniment to the potatoes.

 Prep Time: 10 min.

 - 1 tsp. fresh rosemary, chopped

 - Preheat oven to 400ºF.
 Lightly coat a large baking dish with cooking spray.

 - In a large mixing bowl, toss together the potatoes, garlic, 3 teaspoons olive oil, rosemary, salt, and pepper.